 Q: Why does 9News have a health fair?

-A: 9News is our media partner, but 9Health Fair is a separate non-profit organization with the sole mission of empowering people to take ownership of their health.
+A: 9News is our media partner, but 9Health Fair is a separate non-profit organization with the sole mission of providing people with the tools they need to take responsibility for their own health.
 9Health Fair was started as a community service project of 9News in 1980, and 9Health Fair became an independent non-profit in 1987.

 Q: Why do 9Health Fairs operate only in the morning?

 A: Because most of our participants receive the Blood Chemistry screening, for which a 12-hour fast is recommended, it is believed that running fairs in the morning is more practical.

 Q: Can I get a physical, eyeglass prescription or prescription for medication at a 9Health Fair?

 Q: Do I need to provide my social security number at the health fair?